How I Got Clients When No One Yet Heard about Doulas

 Everyone who studies our programs heard me saying it’s time for doulas to join the results revolution.
 Individuals seeking leadership, coaching, and support focus on getting their desired results, and so should you.
 Your clients have access to Google, YouTube, Facebook, and Instagram just like you, which means they don’t hire you for the knowledge.
 Instead, they need a coach to get them to the finish line.
 So in your 2-minutes sales pitch and on all your marketing materials, focus on the results you help your clients achieve.

-If you’re a beginner doula, make simple business cards or a one-page brochure with your short bio, photo, and contact info.
-I advise my students to launch their businesses using simple homemade marketing materials.
-It’s better to invest in more expensive and professional marketing materials only when your professional identity – what makes you unique as a birth worker, becomes clear to you.
-Then, when your story and homemade business cards are ready, you can begin networking.
+If you’re new to the field of being a doula and just starting your career, it’s a good idea to create simple business cards or a one-page brochure that includes your short bio, your photo, and your contact information.
+As an advisor to my students, I suggest that they use simple homemade marketing materials when launching their businesses.
+It’s better to wait to invest in more expensive and professional marketing materials until you have a clear idea of your professional identity and what makes you unique as a birth worker.
+Once you have your story and homemade business cards ready, you can begin networking.

-Once you feel comfortable networking, you can aspire for a leadership position that gives you credit among potential clients.
-Here are some ideas to help you become a leader in your local birth support pros circle:
+When you’re comfortable with networking, you can aim for a community leadership role to gain recognition from potential clients.
+Here are some ideas to help you become a leader in your local community of birth support professionals:

-• Throw a holiday gathering for birth pros
+• Organize a holiday gathering for birth professionals.

-• Throw a yearly event for the community of local expectant parents to learn their choices and meet local providers.
+• Host a yearly event for the local community of expectant parents, where they can learn about their choices and meet local providers.

-• Establish a non-profit organization and think about possible fundraising events.
+• Establish a non-profit organization and consider possible fundraising events.

-If you’re already in business and find yourself in a drought: New clients are not contacting you, and you feel unmotivated and not committed to getting new clients or attending networking events, I recommend reconnecting with your past clients.
-They LOVE you!
-They already know and appreciate your service.
-Reconnect with them by expressing gratitude for supporting them and sharing your story of how being a birth worker inspired and influenced you.
-For example, write something like: “I cherish you and our joined experience, and I look forward to serving and supporting your friends, relatives, and community members.
-Your referrals and support would be the most beautiful gifts ever!”.
-(The advantage of investing in a greeting card rather than email is that you can insert some of your business cards in the envelope).
-You may also consider asking clients to write you a supportive review to share on your site if you already have one.
+If you’re feeling burnt out, it can be helpful to get in touch with past clients. we all have those periods of exhastion, demotivation, and low level of committment to attend networking events.
+Reconnecting with your past clients can encourage and motivate you.
+Your past clients already know and appreciate your service.
+You can express gratitude to them for supporting you and share your story of how being a birth worker has inspired and influenced you.
+For example, you can write a message such as, “I cherish our past experience and look forward to serving and supporting your friends, relatives, and community members.
+Your referrals and support would be the most beautiful gifts ever!”
+It’s a good idea to invest in a greeting card instead of sending an email, as you can include some of your business cards in the envelope.
+Additionally, you may also consider asking your clients to write a supportive review to share on your site, if you already have one.

-When you have a website, have a button with which potential clients can immediately schedule a free 20-min consultation.
-Give this session a catchy and inviting name: “Your Better Birth Session” or “Your ‘Make a Wish’ Session” to attract your ideal clients.
-To create a free calendly account, click here.
+If you have a website, it’s a great idea to include a button that allows potential clients to schedule a free 20-minute consultation right away.
+To make it more appealing, you can give this session a catchy name such as “Your Better Birth Session” or “Your ‘Make a Wish’ Session”.
+This will help attract your ideal clients.
+Set up a free Calendly account.

-Freebies are very popular among leaders and coaches.
-Creating a freebie or a giveaway is how you add unique value with which you position yourself as an outstanding doula.
-Avoid using ‘copy and paste’ and giving away something your potential clients can easily find online.
-A giveaway can be printable if you don’t have a digital marketing platform yet.
-However, it is usually downloadable.
-My first freebie was just a landing page.
-Nowadays, you can download my FREE COACHING TOOLS: Coaching prenatally, during birth, and postpartum by visiting my BLOG, either using the light blue pop-up box or the pink box on the right side of the screen.
+Creating a freebie or a giveaway is an excellent way to add unique value and position yourself as an outstanding doula.
+However, be careful not to use ‘copy and paste’ to avoid giving away something that potential clients can easily find elsewhere.
+A giveaway can be a printed handout if you don’t have a digital marketing platform yet.
+However, it is usually a downloadable material.
+My first freebie was shared through a landing page.
+Today, you can download my FREE COACHING TOOLS for prenatal, birth, and postpartum sessions by subscribing to Birth Coach Method’s mailing list.
+Visit my blog and subscribe using the blue pop-up box or the pink box on the right side of the screen.

 Photo by Isaac Smith on Unsplash